SETS-Interviews/aditya-03042020/README.md

 1) git clone this repository and cd into the directory

-2) use the existing CSV files are paste new CSV files in the project root directory
+2) use the existing CSV files OR paste new CSV files in the project root directory

 3) Start the project with command line arguments from a terminal.
     ```